YOU DESERVE SUPPORT, DIGNITY, AND THE OPPORTUNITY TO REBUILD YOUR LIFE!

 Our Founder & Executive Director

 In 2016, Cynthia lost a son to gun violence.
-Since 2022, Cynthia has served as the City Gun Violence Prevention Lead for West Georgia with Moms Demand Action, Georgia chapter.
-MOMS promotes safe gun storage and advocates for gun sense legislation to address and eliminate gun violence incidents.
-In 2024 and 2025, Rehoboth F.C.S. was awarded a proclamation from the Georgia Governor's Office, proclaiming September 25th as Georgia's Annual Day of Remembrance of homicide Victims.
-She is married to her best friend and greatest supporter, Christopher.
-They reside in Hiram, Georgia.
+Since 2022, Cynthia has served as the City Gun Violence Prevention Lead for West Georgia with Moms Demand Action.
+In 2024 and 2025, Rehoboth F.C.S. was awarded a proclamation from the Georgia Governor's Office designating September 25th as Georgia's Annual Day of Remembrance for homicide Victims.

 Our History